 Death is an unavoidable fact of life—and of financial planning.
-When it comes to the death of a brokerage account holder, many firms have trained staff and resources to help the living address estate matters such as how account assets will pass to heirs and beneficiaries.
+When it comes to the death of a brokerage account holder, many firms have trained staff and resources to help the living manage estate matters such as how brokerage account assets will pass to heirs and beneficiaries.
 While specific procedures vary, brokerage firms tend to follow a fairly similar process of transitioning account assets to an account holder's heirs and beneficiaries.

 Once a firm has been notified of the death of an account holder, which should be done in a timely manner, here are some things you can expect.

 First, the brokerage firm will request a variety of documents.
 Generally, this will include some or all of the following items, in a format prescribed by the firm:

 - death certificate;

 - court letter of appointment naming the executor (current in its date and with a visible or original court seal);

 - stock power, which is a type of power of attorney that allows for the transfer of ownership of stock;